-Are you able to justify the leg gal or lawful reas sons when your servi ce excludes certain age groups Disability X Our current workforce comprises of 5.6% of people with a disclosed disability.
+Are you able to justify the legal or lawful reasons when your service excludes certain age groups Disability X Our current workforce comprises of 5.6% of people with a disclosed disability.
 Whilst the policy aims to support everyone in maintaining a healthy attendance at work, disability may result in people not being able to fulfil their roles.
 In this event, people may be supported through various options as per the policy, however, outcomes may result in dismissals on the grounds of capability.
 Efforts will be made on a case-by-case basis to support people and to explore options of ill-health retirement.
-Including those with physica l or sensory imp airments, th nose with I earning disabilities and those with mental health issues Do you currently monitor wh o has a disability so that yo u know ho w well your service is being used by people with a disability?
-Are you making reasonable adjustment to m eet the nee ds of the s staff, service users, carers and families?
-Gender x It is anticipated that gender will not have an impact in terms of discrimination as this policy ensures that all people should be treated in a fair, reasonable and consistent manner irrespective of their gender identity.
-The Trust has now set up a Women's Network who will be meeting on a monthly basis and is in the process launching a Men's Network. - d the gender reassignment process from one sex to another Do you have flexible working Is it easier for either men or women to acces s your polic cy?
-Marriage or Civil Partnerships x It is anticipated that marriage or civil partnership will not have an impact in terms of discrimination as this policy ensures that all people should be treated in a fair, reasonable and consistent manner irrespective of their marriage or civil partnership.
+Including those with physica l or sensory impair rments, those with earning disabilities and those with mental health issues Do you currently monitor who ha as a disability so th nat you know how v vell your service is being used by people with a disability?
+Are you making reasonable adjustment to mee et the needs of the staff, service users, carers and families?
+Gender X It is anticipated that gender will not have an impact in terms of discrimination as this policy ensures that all people should be treated in a fair, reasonable and consistent manner irrespective of their gender identity.
+The Trust has now set up a Women's Network who will be meeting on a monthly basis and is in the process launching a Men's Network.

+This can include male and female or someone who has completed the gender reassignment process from one sex to another Do you have flexible working arrangements for either sex?
+Is it easier for either men or women to access your policy?
+Marriage or Civil Partnerships It is anticipated that marriage or civil partnership will not have an impact in terms of discrimination as this policy ensures that all people should be treated in a fair, reasonable and consistent manne irrespective of their marriage or civil partnership.
 This is dependent on people feeling comfortable about being open about their Marriage or Civil Partnership status.
-People who are in a Civil Pa rtnerships must be treated equally to married couples on a wide range of legal matters
+People who are in a Civil Partnerships must be treated equally to married couples on a wide range of legal matters